Advertisement

 March 30/12: GAO report.
 The US GAO tables its “Assessments of Selected Weapon Programs” for 2012.
 For JLENS, the report cites early problems with the fire control radar software, and the September 2010 destruction of a JLENS system, as key issues that have put the program behind.
 The JLENS program has also been affected by alignment with the Army’s Integrated Air and Missile Defense program.
 The IAMD program is aiming for a standard set of interfaces between systems such as JLENS and other sensors, weapons, and back-end command-and-control systems, in order to provide a common air picture for everyone.
 That forced the Army to extend the JLENS development phase by 12 months, which also drove up program costs.

 The question is whether JLENS will proceed to production.
-With about $1.9 billion spent, the GAO estimates that the program needs another $5.95 billion to field all 14 twin-aerostat systems: $634.1 million in R&D, and $5.2 billion in procurement.
+With about $1.9 billion spent, the GAO estimates that the program needs $5.95 billion more to field all 14 twin-aerostat systems: $634.1 million in R&D, and $5.2 billion in procurement.
 A low-rate production decision is now due in September 2012, but the Pentagon’s 2013 budget proposals have put a cloud over that milestone.
 If they change their minds and go ahead, a full-rate production would be expected in November 2014, with procurement running until 2022.

 March 2012: DT&E SE test report.
 The Pentagon’s Developmental Test and Evaluation and Systems Engineering FY 2011 Annual Report covers JLENS, noting the possible scenarios for the program and flagging reliability issues:

 “One scenario is completion of the program of record resulting in low-rate initial production (LRIP), FRP, and full operational capability.
-The second scenario eliminates program funding starting in FY 2012 [DID: the direction of the Pentagon’s FY 2013 pre-budget submission], and the third scenario is to enter an operational exercise prior to an LRIP decision….
-The system entered DT&E with reliability less than the goal to meet reliability growth requirements.
+The second scenario eliminates program funding starting in FY 2012 [DID: the direction of the Pentagon’s FY 2013 pre-budget submission], and the third scenario is to enter an operational exercise prior to an LRIP decision… The system entered DT&E with reliability less than the goal to meet reliability growth requirements.
 The estimated reliability prior to entering DT&E was approximately 15 hours mean time between system abort (MTBSA).
 The goal was to enter DT&E with 70 hours MTBSA.”

 Feb 13/12: Mostly dead.
 The Pentagon releases its 2013 budget request, and leaves JLENS almost terminated, except for some forthcoming exercises.
 As Miracle Max knows, there’s a difference between “mostly dead” and “all dead.”
 The thing is, it takes a miracle to make the difference meaningful.
 JLENS is no longer listed in the programs by weapon system, but it does get an entry in the overview book.
 An excerpt: